promhippie/prometheus-hetzner-sd/docs/content/getting-started.md

 If you prefer to configure the service with environment variables you can see the available variables below, in case you want to configure multiple accounts with a single service you are forced to use the configuration file as the environment variables are limited to a single account.
 As the service is pretty lightweight you can even start an instance per account and configure it entirely by the variables, it's up to you.

 PROMETHEUS_HETZNER_CONFIG
-: Path to Hetzner configuration file, optionally, required for muli credentials
+: Path to Hetzner configuration file, optionally, required for multi credentials

 PROMETHEUS_HETZNER_USERNAME
 : Username for the Hetzner API, required for authentication